justinkelly/Alma-title-match/README.md

 ### ISBN matching

-This is a query to get a sample of your results with titles, alma id and isbns so can you review the results to ensire that they are accurate
+This is a query to get a sample of your results with titles, Alma ID and ISBNs so can you review the results to ensure that they are accurate

 ```
 select